Extra, Extra! Rates Are Moving Higher!

 The Percent Alternative

-Percent is revolutionizing the investment landscape by bringing uncorrelated opportunities to your doorstep.
+Percent is revolutionizing the investment landscape by bringing largely uncorrelated opportunities to your doorstep.
 We’re providing retail and institutional investors reliable access to standardized investments that have traditionally only been available to savvy investors.
 These assets have cash flows and intrinsic values that are not based on any underlying risk-free rate and have nothing to do with discounted cash flow analysis.
 Our thoughtfully structured securities grant investors unique exposure.
 They may be a suitable addition to any well-diversified portfolio.

-Percent can provide you with the benefits of uncorrelated alpha and put you in the right vessel to rise high with the tide.
+Percent can provide you with the benefits of largely uncorrelated alpha and put you in the right vessel to rise high with the tide.